niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### inbound-channel-rules
-18. `bos inbound-channel-rules`: Sets rules for other peers to open channels to you.
+Sets rules for other peers to open channels to you.
 It takes formulas as the as the rule.
   - Flags:
     - `rule`: Select the rule you want to set, examples are `CAPACITY>5000000` to only allow inbound channels of more than 5M capacity. `CAPACITIES>100*M` to only allow an inbound channel if the peer has a total of 1BTC capacity from all public channels put together.
 Other examples include `PUBLIC_KEY`, `CHANNEL_AGES`, `FEE_RATES` etc.
     - `reason` sends back a reason message when rejecting an inbound channel.